ArunGaonkar/ArunGaonkar-HPCC-Causality.github.io/week4.md

 Also I have to apply the filtering option of selecting only required columns out of the whole dataset.

 Along with that I have looked at few tutorial videos on ECL coding from LexisNexis.
 And the Probability module in HPCC_Causality toolkit, which helps in applying different functions.
+I have found an error in HPCC_Causality 'continuousTest.ell' file when understanding the implementation of Probability testing.

 ---